-Los Angeles heightens security after threat to metro system
+Los Angeles metro system bomb threat not credible: FBI

 The Red Line runs between downtown Los Angeles and northern neighborhoods, including Hollywood and North Hollywood.
 It carries about 145,000 passengers a day as part of the city's larger transit system.

-(Writing by Gina Cherelus in New York; Additional reporting by Gina Cherelus in New York; Editing by Daniel Wallis and David Gregorio)
+Writing by Gina Cherelus in New York; Additional reporting by Gina Cherelus in New York and Brendan O'Brien in Milwaukee; Editing by Daniel Wallis, David Gregorio and Paul Tait